vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/077/08_tena_stotRbhya.md

 Here it seems to have a more restricted sense and could actually refer to the gods and their wives: nṛ́- is often used of divinities.
 For goddesses beside gods see nearby VIII.80.10, though it is attributed to a different poet.

 The voc. ṛbhuṣṭhira is a little surprising.
-Both Gr and Ge take it as implicitly comparative: Gr ‘stark, tüchtig wie Ṛbhu’, Ge ‘… stark wie die Ṛbhu’s’.
+Both Gr and Geldner take it as implicitly comparative: Gr ‘stark, tüchtig wie Ṛbhu’, Geldner ‘… stark wie die Ṛbhu’s’.
 I take it rather as parallel to ṛbhukṣán- ‘master of the Ṛbhus’, which is regularly an epithet of Indra.